 With slimline, flared arms and subtle buttoned detail, the Arlo is perfect for small living rooms and space-starved apartments or if you’re looking for a very small sofa for a bedroom, hallway or kitchen.
-If you have slightly more room, there’s also a slightly wider Arlo Medium 2-Seater sofa (175 cm wide) and an equally compact armchair in the Arlo range.
+If you have slightly more room, there’s also a slightly wider Arlo Medium 2-Seater sofa (175 cm wide).

 Also from John Lewis is the beautifully soft and extremely comfortable leather Halo Groucho Small Sofa in the Napinha Camel colourway.
 I really fell for this compact leather sofa when I saw it.
 And sat in it – it’s very comfy.
 This rich tan colour is also gorgeous, and very versatile (it looks particularly good against a deep, inky blue wall…).